 For some designer boutique shopping, you can visit Nisantasi or Zorlu Center.
 Nisantasi is a chic neighborhood in the wealthier part of the city.
 Luxury boutiques of international and local designers line the streets.
 There are also many trendy restaurants and cafes that serve delicious local and international cuisine.

 Zorlu Center is a beautiful shopping mall that is only a short ride from Nisantasi.
 It boasts many high-end stores, the Raffles hotel, a performing arts center, a cinema, and offices.
 Its chic cafes and restaurants are very popular among the affluent locals as well as visitors.

 10. Have a steak at Salt Bae’s original location

 You may recognize Nusret Gökçe, known as Salt Bae, from his many online viral videos of salting customers’ steak dishes.
 He is a chef and restaurateur who has a very unique way of seasoning meat with salt.

 Nusret Gökçe owns multiple Nusr-Et restaurants, which are luxury steak houses.
 The original Nusr-Et is located in the Etiler neighborhood of Istanbul.
 It was opened in 2010 and continues to provide customers with delicious meat dishes, including lamb, steak, meatballs, and more.

 For a memorable and delicious dinner, you should definitely check out the original Salt Bae location and order one of their signature meat dishes.
-If he is on site, you can even take a picture with him to post it on your IG.
+You can even take a picture with him to post on your IG if he is on-site.